etherscan-io/bitshares.foundation/index.md

 language: en
 ---

-The *BitShares Blockchain Foundation* is a non-profit organization registered in Deventer, The Netherlands.
-The Foundation’s mission is to promote, advocate and grow the BitShares ecosystem to its full potential.
+Stichting *The BitShares Blockchain Foundation* is a non-profit organization registered in the Netherlands.
+The foundation’s mission is to promote, advocate and grow the BitShares ecosystem to its full potential.

 ## Announcements of the BBF